“Eat the fish…eat the fish…eat the fish!”

 Needless to say, Jake was not a fan of the man.
 Practically from the moment he stepped foot on board The Brett-ster had been riding his ass.
 Jake knew going in as low-man-on-the-totem he’d be subjected to his share of abuse.
 And working as a deckhand on a factory trawler was going to be hell with or without Brett Stubelt hanging over his shoulder at every turn.
 He’d expected and accepted all that.

-The dozen or so other new recruits that had boarded with him back in Tajuana didn’t seem to be getting treated near as badly.
+The dozen or so other new recruits that had boarded with him didn’t seem to be getting treated near as badly.
 But truth be told, Jake was so wracked with fatigue he couldn’t trust himself to be sure.
 Stressed as he was, his perception was clearly off, his head spinning like the compass on a luckless craft in the Bermuda Triangle seconds before being sucked off the map by some powerful and arbitrary unknown force.

 “Eat the fish…eat the fish…eat the fish…”